 - Why Won't You Date Me? with Nicole Byer Lol.
 Oh man.
 From her croony intro to her hilarious as all H-E-Double-Hockey-Sticks guests like comedian Whitney Cummings, Nicole is as fun as she is funny as she explores the burning question - why am I still single?

 - Esther Club Hosted by actress Esther Povitsky of Crazy Ex-Girlfriend and Alone Together, Povtisky's self-debasing dry humor guides her conversations with guests like Brenda Song and Carlos Herrera.

 - Really Good Advice for New Moms is anything but.
 Hosted by imaginary hosts Kierstin Reszka and Blandy Cobbles (played by the same person), Kierstin plays the deadpan mom to the childless Blandy in this goofy if not rough scripted satire of Mommy Culture.

 Why It's a Good Idea for Your First Trimester:

-Watching TV or scrolling on my phone exacerbated by queasiness during my first trimesters.
-Popping in a Podcast and staring out my window eased that for me and probably will for you too.
+Watching TV or scrolling on my phone exacerbated my queasiness during my first trimesters.
+Popping on a podcast and staring out the window eased that for me and probably will for you too.
 Plus a good laugh alleviates a lot.